jeremyedmiston/3nsor-plotter/README.md

 ## Hardware requirements ##
 - Raspberry Pi with a BrickPi or BrickPi+ shield.
 The model doesn't matter, model A, B, B+ and v2 all work.
 - ...OR an Ev3 brain
-- A robot with two ropes attached to motors B and C, and a pen to motor D.
+- A robot with two ropes attached to motors B and C, and a pen to motor A.
 - A small USB wifi stick.
 Can't leave the robot connected while it's plotting

 ## Software requirements ##